-New projects focus on innovative financing models for supportive housing, peer support for SUD, and community paramedicine
+Four new projects focus on financing for supportive housing, peer support for SUD, community paramedicine reimbursement, and CCBHC evaluation

 The Center for Health and Research Transformation (CHRT) has taken on several new projects.
-The three most recent projects include research on innovative financing models for supportive housing, a pilot for a peer support program for those struggling with Substance Use Disorder (SUD), and an analysis of Huron Valley Ambulance’s Community Paramedicine program.
+The four most recent projects include research on innovative financing models for supportive housing, a pilot for a peer support program for those struggling with Substance Use Disorder (SUD), sustainability research for Community Paramedicine, and an analysis of Michigan’s CCBHC demonstrations.

 For the first project, CHRT is conducting research, funded by the Michigan Department of Health and Human Services, on innovative financing models for supportive housing.
 This project builds on a successful permanent supportive housing pilot that addressed the intersection of homelessness and chronic illness.
 CHRT will review and report on federal, state, foundation, and private sector financing mechanisms for supportive housing initiatives.